punund/20ful/README.md

 functionality, such as preprocessing of CSS.

-This project is not nearly as grandiose (under 350 lines of code as of now), but it covers most basic needs.
+This project is not nearly as grandiose (under 350 lines of code as of now), still it covers most basic needs.